jscoobyced/jsc-bot-detection/README.md

 # Getting started - Development mode

-You will need to download the 51Degrees [51Degrees-LiteV4.1.hash](https://github.com/51Degrees/device-detection-data/raw/master/51Degrees-LiteV4.1.hash) file and place it to your `resources` folder.
+You will need to download the 51Degrees [51Degrees-LiteV4.1.hash](https://github.com/51Degrees/device-detection-data/raw/master/51Degrees-LiteV4.1.hash) file and place it to your main sources `resources` folder.

 ## GitHub Actions